ISISComputingGroup/ibex_developers_manual/Lakeshore340.md

 Terminators are `CR LF`

 Device uses a 9-pin male serial cable (female connector on device) and requires a null modem.

+## Excitations

+The MuSR lakeshore 340 excitations needs to be able to be controlled in two ways:

+- Set and get the excitations value for input A (via the OPI or a block)
+- Define temperature setpoint thresholds and excitation pairs